 - (i) As the Company does not have any fixed assets, Clause 3(i) of the Order is not applicable. - (ii) As the Company has no inventory, Clause 3(ii) of the Order is not applicable. - (iii) As informed, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act. - (iv) In our opinion and according to the information and explanations given to us, the company has not given any loans, made investments, given guarantees, and security, hence Clause 3(iv) of the Order is not applicable. - (v) The Company has not accepted any deposits from the public.
-Accordingly, the provisions of clause 3(v) of the Order are not applicable to the Company. - (vi) In our opinion Clause (vi) of Para 3 of the Order relating to cost accounting records is not applicable. - (vii) (a) As per records produced before us and according to the information and explanations given to us the Company is generally regular in depositing undisputed statutory dues applicable to it like, Income-tax etc, and other material statutory dues applicable to it with the appropriate authorities, and there were no arrears of such dues at the end of the year which have remained outstanding for a period of more than six months from the date they became payable. - (b) As per records produced before us there are no dues of Income-tax, Sales-tax, Wealth tax, Service tax, Customs Duty, Excise Duty and cess which have not been deposited on account of any dispute. - (viii) As the Company has not issued any debentures nor taken any loans from banks or financial institutions, Clause 3(viii) of the Order is not applicable. - (ix) The Company has not taken any term loans nor raised any money by way of initial public offer or further public offer (including debt instruments) hence Clause 3(ix) of the Order is not applicable. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the management, we report that no fraud by the company or any fraud on the
+Accordingly, the provisions of clause 3(v) of the Order are not applicable to the Company. - (vi) In our opinion Clause (vi) of Para 3 of the Order relating to cost accounting records is not applicable. - (vii) (a) As per records produced before us and according to the information and explanations given to us the Company is generally regular in depositing undisputed statutory dues applicable to it like, Income-tax etc, and other material statutory dues applicable to it with the appropriate authorities, and there were no arrears of such dues at the end of the year which have remained outstanding for a period of more than six months from the date they became payable. - (b) As per records produced before us there are no dues of Income-tax, Sales-tax, Wealth tax, Service tax, Customs Duty, Excise Duty and cess which have not been deposited on account of any dispute. - (viii) Based on our audit procedures and on the information and explanations given by the management, we are of the opinion that the Company has not defaulted in repayment of dues to any financial institution. - (ix) Based on information and explanations given to us by the management, term loans were applied for the purpose for which the loans were obtained.
+The company has not raised any money by way of initial public offer or further public offer (including debt instruments). - Based upon the audit procedures performed for the purpose of reporting the true and fair view of the financial statements and as per the information and explanations given by the management, we report that the financial by the company or any fraud on the